Yurdel/aggregator/README.md

 # vehicle-location
 vehicle location by esp01
-GPS-module send via wifi esp01 to thingspeak location of object that mapped at google.
+<br>GPS-module send via wifi esp01 to thingspeak location of object that mapped at google.